 As a senior, you naturally have a lower volume of water in your body and your ability to conserve water is reduced, which means you are at greater risk of dehydration and should be consistently drinking water throughout the day.
 Additionally, if you have certain chronic conditions, such as dementia or diabetes, your need to consume water is amplified.
 As you age, your sense of thirst becomes less acute, and mobility and memory loss issues can create further complications for seniors.

 How Much Water Should Seniors Drink?

-What Is an Early Sign of Dehydration in the Elderly?
+What Is an Early Sign of Dehydration in Seniors?

-Thirst is a telltale sign that your body needs water.
+If you are feeling thirsty, your body needs water.
 The problem is that for many seniors, by the time you feel thirsty, you are already dehydrated.
-A few other early signs of dehydration in older adults include fatigue, dizziness, confusion, headaches, less frequent urination, dark-colored urine, dry skin, and cramping.
-If you are not sweating even in hot weather or not producing tears, these also can be symptoms of dehydration.
+Other early signs of dehydration in older adults include:

-How Do You Know if You Elderly Loved One Is Chronically Dehydrated?
+How Do You Know if Your Senior Loved One Is Chronically Dehydrated?

-Dehydration is fairly common among seniors and relatively easy to recover from.
-However, chronic dehydration occurs when your body becomes less sensitive to water intake.
+When chronic dehydration occurs, our body becomes less sensitive to water intake.
 As a result, it tries to make do with less water, and you may not even notice you are low on fluids.
 Signs of chronic dehydration can include those of normal dehydration, such as muscle fatigue and dark-colored urine.
 Other symptoms include constipation, constant fatigue, dry or flaky skin, ongoing muscle weakness, and frequent headaches.